EdDuarte/similarity-search-java/README.md

 #### Jaccard

-Aside from the shingle length, you can other optional parameters:
+Aside from the shingle length, you can use other optional parameters:

 ```java
 // optional parameters